Council partners with RSPCA Queensland and National Desexing Network to offer discounted desexing.

 Making sure your pet is registered and microchipped will ensure your pet is returned home quickly if it happens to escape the yard.

 Council is focussed on reuniting pets with their owners and uses the registration tag or microchip information to find their owners.
 Animals taken into Council’s care are advertised on Council's

-Lost pets webpage and the Pound facebook page.
+Lost pets webpage and the Fraser Coast Animal Pound facebook page.

-If a pet is unregistered and the owner cannot be found after three days, the animal is assessed for suitability of rehousing and in Hervey Bay offered to the Hervey Bay Adoption Centre, or in Maryborough offered to the Maryborough Animal Refuge.
+If a pet is unregistered and the owner cannot be found after three days, the animal is assessed for suitability of rehousing and in Hervey Bay offered to the Fraser Coast Adoption Centre Bay, or in Maryborough offered to the Maryborough and District Animal Refuge.
 The animal may also end up being offered to one of the other Fraser Coast Animal Welfare groups.

 Council will not respond to or become involved with incidents of wandering livestock on State-controlled roads in the Fraser Coast Local Government Area (LGA).